 Wrapping it up

 When it comes to choosing which church you will serve and thrive in there’s a lot to consider.
 The atmosphere matters.
 The existence (or lack thereof) of genuine love and “brotherly kindness” matters.
 The quality of the coffee … maybe.
 Ok, not really at all.
 The content of the sermon absolutely matters.
 Next to that, the music matters most and is a solid indicator of the theological depth and accuracy of the church leadership since they are ultimately responsible for what is preached as well as sung.
 Then, consider other elements – were you welcomed?
 Invited to lunch?
 Remembered the second week?
-Told about other Gospel-centered churches in the area (this is huge as it means they care more about you connecting in a good church so you can thrive, not just so you can add to their numbers and bottom line)?
+Told about other Gospel-centered churches in the area by those in the church you’re visiting (this is huge as it means they care more about you connecting in a good church so you can thrive, not just so you can add to their numbers and bottom line)?

 Finding the right church is not easy, and I encourage anyone who’s looking right now, or who will do so in the future, to take heart and trust that God will lead you where you need to be.
 It may not be where you love every aspect of it.
-In fact, I think God intentionally makes it so there’s always something or someone who manifests the imperfection of each church so we’re reminded of the perfect “worship service” to come when, and only when, Christ returns and the sin that causes all the dissention and disagreements in the capitol “C” Church is done away with and we all see Jesus for who He is, and each other for who we are – redeemed sinners created to love and serve God and each other.
+In fact, I think God intentionally makes it so there’s always something or someone who manifests the imperfection of each church so we’re reminded of the perfect “worship service” to come when, and only when, Christ returns and the sin that causes all the dissension and disagreements in the capital “C” Church is done away with and we all see Jesus for who He is, and each other for who we are – redeemed sinners created to love and serve God and each other.
 Until then, find a church where you can serve, thrive and experience the love of God through the love of His people – even if there are crying babies and music you may not know.
 Finally, and most importantly, don’t compromise on the essentials.
 Sound, Biblical teaching is paramount, followed closely by prayer and the song content.
 Get those right, and everything else will either come together or come to matter less.